Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith/index.md

 **Saving Throw.** When a Technique requires a :d20-save: **Saving Throw**, the DC is equals 8 + Constitution Modifier + Proficiency Bonus.

 **Technique Known.** You learn 2 techniques of your choice from the [Technique Options](technique.md) section.
 You learn one additonal Technique when you reach Barbarian level 11, and 14.
-You can change your Technique when you finish a Long Rest.
+You can change your Techniques when you finish a Long Rest.